 How Neti Pots Work

-- thin and reduce mucus build-up
+✓ Thin and reduce mucus build-up

 How Original Himalayan Crystal Salt Inhalers Work

 In a pilot study of 35 patients with chronic obstructive pulmonary disease (COPD), a dry salt inhaler improved six-minute walk times.
 This is a frequently tracked and significant marker since COPD is not known to be a reversible condition.
-While dry salt inhalation does not reverse asthma or COPD, it can have therapeutic benefits in relieving mucus congestion and improving the ability to breathe, thereby improving the quality of life for chronic sufferers of these conditions.
+While dry salt inhalation does not reverse asthma or COPD, it can have therapeutic benefits in relieving mucus congestion and improving one’s ability to breathe, thereby improving quality of life for chronic sufferers of these conditions.
 Asthma shares some similarities with COPD and asthma treatments are becoming more holistic all the time.
 At the 2010 World Allergy Organization International Scientific Symposium, President, Dr. Richard Lockey, MD said, "I don't believe you can take care of an asthmatic without addressing their comorbid conditions, and there are many of them.
 In my opinion, diagnosis and treatment guidelines should also address these comorbid conditions."12

 Comorbid conditions include obesity, gastroesophageal reflux or heartburn, dysfunctional breathing and mental disorders.
 Runny nose, watery eyes and allergies to foods are now being included as well in most doctors’ protocols.
-Long term use of dry salt inhalation therapy has been suggested for comorbidities such as allergies and dysfunctional breathing.
+Long term use of dry salt inhalation therapy has been suggested when multiple chronic conditions may exist such as allergies and dysfunctional breathing.
 General recommendations are once or twice daily in the morning and evening.
-The duration of inhalation ranges from five to twenty minutes depending on the condition.
+Duration of inhalation ranges from five to twenty minutes depending on the condition.
 However, because dry salt inhalation does not address the original cause of the respiratory condition, long-term, continued use may be necessary for chronic conditions.
 No contraindications have been observed with current pulmonary, bronchial, or asthma medications.

-Type of Salt Matters
+The Type of Salt Matters

 The type of salt used for inhalation may play an important role as well.
 Commercial salts have different size mineral particles and structures which will determine ease of absorption.
 Industrial salts may have chemicals added, which can damage the sensitive tissues of the respiratory tract.
 Original Himalayan Crystal Salt is formed under enormous pressure, with particles and structures so small and perfectly formed that they can be instantaneously absorbed into a cell.
 Practitioners of Energy Medicine also prefer crystal salts over rock salts for their vibrational quality.
 Original Himalayan Crystal Salt has the highest number of trace minerals of any salt, including many monatomic elements which have been shown to have the highest vibration of all.
 However, with so many “Himalayan Salts” on the market it is important to choose those with appropriate certification verifying both origin and all the trace minerals claimed.
 Original Himalayan Crystal Salt Inhalers are hand-made in the US using lead-free decals and coating.
-The high-quality ceramic inhaler is filled with premium- coarse ground Original Himalayan Crystal Salt which contains 84 trace and ultra-trace minerals.
-Certificates of analysis showing all 84 trace minerals, structural analysis showing the perfect crystalline form and clinical research provide validation.
+The high-quality ceramic inhaler is filled with premium coarse ground Original Himalayan Crystal Salt which contains 84 trace and ultra-trace minerals.
+Certificates of analysis showing all 84 trace minerals, structural analysis showing the perfect crystalline form, and clinical research provide validation.
 The Original Himalayan Crystal Salt Inhaler is refillable using a BPA- free rubber stopper with a standard refill lasting up to 18 months.